Nastel/jkool-client-java-api/README.md

 	}
 }
 ```
-Connection handler can be used to intercept and handle WebSocket connection events such as open, close, error:
+Customized connection handlers can be used to intercept and handle WebSocket connection events such as open, close, error:
 ```java
 public class MyConnectionHandler implements JKConnectionHandler {
 	@Override